 We will want to hear about what’s troubling you, explore how counselling might help and make sure we are the right service to support you.
 We will discuss your availability and establish how much you will pay for any further counselling.
 This also helps us allocate you a counsellor from within our team with the right experience.
 We ask that our clients are either registered or in the process of registering, with a GP practice in Horsham, Crawley or the surrounding areas

-When you come for your assessment (and also when your counselling finishes) we will ask you to complete a CORE form (Clinical Outcomes in Routine Evaluations).
+When you have your assessment (and also when your counselling finishes) we will ask you to complete a CORE form (Clinical Outcomes in Routine Evaluations).
 This helps give the assessor a picture of how you have been feeling in the last week.
 It is widely used in counselling and psychotherapy to assess clinical outcomes.
 You can read more about CORE here.
 In addition we will also ask you to complete an Informed Consent form which permits us to contact other health professionals involved in your care if we need to establish if counselling is appropriate for you.

 If you choose to continue, we will allocate you a counsellor and you will meet weekly with them for 50 minutes at an agreed time after that.

 We offer you an allocated counsellor as soon as we can but as we work at our clients’ pace this means we do have a wait list.
 How quickly you will be seen is assessed on what your need for counselling is and your availability.

 We welcome shift workers but please be aware we have a limited number of counsellors’ within our team who are able to work flexibly around your shift patterns, so this may mean you experience a longer wait to be allocated to someone.